Financial-Times/n-graphite/README.md

-This library formats and
+This library formats and transmits metrics.

 # Usage

-Include the librbary,
+Include the library:

 ```
 const Graphite = require('n-graphite');
 ```

-Then,
+Then:

 ```
 const metrics = new Map([['http.req.mean', 100], ['http.req.count', 82]]);